Configuring BullMQ Concurrency Limits for High Throughput

 Calculating Optimal Concurrency Limits for Your Workload

 Concurrency must scale with job characteristics.
 CPU-bound tasks require strict limits.
 I/O-bound tasks tolerate higher parallelism.
-Use the following baseline multipliers.

-CPU-Bound Workloads: Set concurrency to 1x or 2x available CPU cores.
+CPU-Bound Workloads: Set concurrency to or available CPU cores.
 Higher values cause context-switching overhead.
 Event loop latency increases immediately.

 Memory-per-job calculations prevent Node.js heap OOM errors.
 Multiply average job payload size by target concurrency.
 Add a 20% safety buffer.
 Configure V8 flags to cap memory growth.

-Node.js Memory & Concurrency Matrix:
+Node.js Memory & Concurrency Flags:

 node --max-old-space-size=2048 \